Young Children in Worship

 “It’s just awesome when you see it click with a young child…just like a seed, faith needs to be watered to grow, and I get to help do that.
 I love it!”, says Kathy Gaade, 30-year veteran and still going strong.
 Young mom, Anny Ally agrees, “I’m new to the faith, but I want to learn to teach my girls about what God has done for us, and at St. Paul, I get to learn how to do that with lots of experienced men and women supporting me along the way.”

 St. Paul is home to both a boy and girl Pioneer program.
-While they share some popular events throughout the year (like sledding and end of school camping!), they are unique programs:
+While they share some popular events throughout the year (like sledding and end of school camping!), they are unique programs.
+This year, they are meeting together over Zoom.
+Click here

-Girl Pioneers provides an avenue for girls (ages 4-13) to develop leadership skills as courageous and caring, Christ-loving young women.
+Girl Pioneers provides an avenue for girls (ages 4-14) to develop leadership skills as courageous and caring, Christ-loving young women.
 Girls also pursue special achievements, like knotting, horticulture, first aid, sports, and more.
 Parents are more than welcome to drop-off or join in- with the day’s events.
 For more info., contact St. Paul Youth Coordinator Christine Thompson.
-To see our most up-to-date schedule of events, please visit.
-St. Paul's Facebook page

 St. Paul’s Catechism is a foundational class for budding teens.
 It’s focus is on the fundamental teachings of Christianity, aiding our youth in Biblical understanding, doctrine, and discernment of spiritual teachings and practices.
 When they finish, they are able to state confidently, “This is what I believe, this is why, and this is why it matters. ”